esl/MongooseIM/doc/developers-guide/accumulators.md

 A constructor for accumulators. `new_acc_params()` is a map with following supported keys:

 * `location` - Should be a `{Module, Function, Line}` tuple (may be constructed with `?LOCATION` macro from `mongoose.hrl`).
 Its format is not enforced by the acc logic but Dialyzer will most probably complain about any other type.
-* `lserver` - Nameprepped domain of a the processing context.
+* `lserver` - Nameprepped domain of the processing context.
 * `element` (optional) - If present, it will be used as a source for the `stanza` map.
 * `from_jid`, `to_jid` (optional) - Values used to override `from` and `to` attributes of the `element`, respectively.